Learning Representations for Independence Testing: Introduction

 These considerations apply similarly to tests based on mutual information.
 In fact, we can view estimation of a variational MI bound as learning a representation of the data that maximizes its measure of dependency.
 Thus, learning representations of the data that make any dependency more explicit is central to developing more powerful independence tests.
 Our main algorithmic contribution involves developing a scheme to learn these optimal representations, both for HSIC tests and for a class of tests closely related to the variational MI-based tests.
 In both settings, this is based on maximizing an estimate of the asymptotic power of the test, the primary term of which is an estimate of the signal-to-noise ratio of the statistic: the estimator divided by its standard deviation.
 In both cases, we can efficiently, and differentiably, estimate this quantity; we also show via a uniform convergence argument that optimizing the power estimate leads to a representation which generalizes well.
 Using data splitting and permutation testing \citep[as in e.g.][]{hsic-perm-consistency}, we obtain a test which is exactly valid and achieves high power.
 In experiments, we find that while both methods often work well, there are settings where the HSIC optimization scheme far outperforms the other categories of tests.

 In both cases, the overall approach builds on prior work in kernel two-sample testing \citep{gretton2012opt,wittawat:interpretable-testing,sutherland:mmd-opt,liu2020learning}.
 We show, however, that performing the direct reduction to two-sample testing and applying these techniques, in addition to breaking the assumptions of their theoretical results, yields a notably less powerful test than our direct HSIC power optimization, due to statistical properties of the estimators.
-We also note that \citet{ren24a} recently proposed a closely related scheme for the HSIC power optimization setting; unfortunately, however, we show that several of their main algorithmic suggestions are misguided and the proof of their main theorem is incorrect.
+We also note that \citet{ren24a} recently proposed a closely related scheme for the HSIC power optimization setting; we argue, however, that several of their main algorithmic suggestions are not well-supported (particularly in \cref{app:snr-pitfall}) and identify an apparent gap in the proof of their main theorem (see \cref{foot:snr-proof}).